oroinc/documentation/backend/api/processors.rst

 Please note that:

 *  The name of a processor usually starts with a verb and the ``Processor`` suffix is not used.
 *  The ``priority`` attribute is used to control the order in which processors are executed.
 The higher the priority, the earlier a processor is executed.
 The default value is 0.
 The possible range is from -255 to 255.
 But for some types of processors the range can be different.
-For details, see the |documentation of the ChainProcessor| component.
+For details, see the documentation of the |ChainProcessor| component.
 If several processors have the same priority the order they are executed is unpredictable.
 *  Each processor should check whether its work is already done, because there may be a processor with a higher priority which does the same but in different way.
 For example, such processors can be created for customization purposes.
 * Prefer `Processor Conditions`_ over a conditional logic inside a processor to avoid loading of unnecessary processors.
 *  As API resources can be created for any type of objects, not only ORM entities, it is always a good idea to check whether a processor is applicable to ORM entities.
 This check is very fast and allows avoiding possible logic issues and performance impact.
-Please use the ``oro_api.doctrine_helper`` service to get an instance of |OroBundleApiBundleUtilDoctrineHelper|, as this class is optimized to be used in the API stack.
+Please use the ``oro_api.doctrine_helper`` service to get an instance of |Api DoctrineHelper|, as this class is optimized to be used in the API stack.

 An example: